mangushev/mfgan/docs/index.md

 Please visit <a href="https://github.com/mangushev/mfgan">repository</a> to review sources.

 Implementation of MFGAN: Sequential Recommendation with Self-Attentive Multi-Adversarial Network

-This is a work in progress.
+I am validating all of this.
 See TO-DO/Notes section.

 article: https://arxiv.org/abs/2005.10602